ThePlasma41/EDGE_I036_Front-End/README.md

 ```

 ## Screenshot
-> Add a screenshot of the board here after deployment.
+>  screenshot of the board here after deployment.

 ---